-The signal box was at the east end, by the loop and sidings.
+The signal box (opened 1893 as the colliery expanded) was at the east end, by the loop and sidings.
 On the platform was an unusually tall water tower and station building.
 There was snow fencing at the east end to protect the station from drifting snow.

 The mines closed in 1926 during the general strike due to flooding.
 Limited drift mining continued until 1964.